‘Pokemon GO’ Update 0.57.4 Released, Promised Trading Feature May Kill The Game

 According to Mobi Picker, the game will soon be having a Pokemon Trading feature as announced during the Game Developers Conference held in San Francisco, California.

-Speaking in the GDC, Niantic Senior Product Manager Tatsuo Nomura said that the Pokemon Go Trading will “allow players to trade Pokemon locally” which also means online trading won’t be possible.
+Speaking at the GDC, Niantic Senior Product Manager Tatsuo Nomura said that Pokemon Go Trading will “allow players to trade Pokemon locally,” which also means online trading won’t be possible.

 #PokemonGO trading won't be possible through the Internet https://t.co/vrFiSD9SyZ pic.twitter.com/T5sI3RbUK8